ahandsomeChineseboy/inet/tutorials/queueing/doc/Buffer.rst

 ======

-In this step, packets are produced periodically (randomly) by two active packet sources (ActivePacketSource).
-The packets are collected periodically (randomly) by two active packet sinks (ActivePacketSink).
-The sources and the sinkes are connected by packet queues (TestQueue) and packets are stored in shared packet buffer (PacketBuffer).
+In this step, packets are produced periodically (randomly) by two active packet sources (:ned:`ActivePacketSource`).
+The packets are collected periodically (randomly) by two active packet sinks (:ned:`ActivePacketSink`).
+The sources and the sinkes are connected by packet queues (:ned:`TestQueue`) and packets are stored in shared packet buffer (:ned:`PacketBuffer`).
 The packet buffer drops packets from the beginning of the buffer when it gets overloaded.

 .. figure:: media/Buffer.png